Traditional & classic wedding ideas & inspiration never go out of style and will give your wedding a timeless look you will forever cherish.

 One thing that’s extra important in getting the most classic and traditional look is thinking long and hard about what would look best specifically in your venue.
 This way, the decor doesn’t really look like decor — it blends seamlessly as if it were part of your venue, and may stand a better chance of having that timeless look years from now.

-I spent nights laying awake thinking about what specific look our venue was made for more so than what I personally preferred, and doing so caused me to select long rectangular tables and shorter centerpieces, which I may not have selected otherwise.
+I spent nights lying awake thinking about what specific look our venue was made for more so than what I personally preferred, and doing so caused me to select long rectangular tables and shorter centerpieces, which I may not have selected otherwise.
 Several vendors commented to us that this was the best the venue has looked for a wedding.

 Cake trends are another wedding element that tends to come and go, so I recommend a classic white, tiered cake.
 You simply can’t go wrong.
 It will be cheaper and easier to eat this way as well.

 If you want to accent it, add a few flowers or a simple icing design, like a stripe.

 We topped our off cake with a very traditional, old-fashioned-looking Lenox bride and groom cake topper.
 There are zillions of cake topper designs so if you want the most classic look, I recommend you think old-fashioned.

 And, here are some photos I used for inspiration for planning my wedding in case you wanted to take a look at some more traditional & classic wedding ideas & inspiration.

 Scroll through the Pinterest widget to see them all”

 - How I saved $22,0000 on my wedding

 - White dress engagement photo ideas